HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 <a href="https://discord.gg/W2N27aF5"><img src="https://img.shields.io/discord/72895893221067986?style=flat-square&logo=appveyor"></a>
 ### semaemirhan555@gmail.com
 ## How To Not Get Virused While Using This Antivirus
 Don't open Elf files is enough.
-We currently can detect elf files but detection rate is not too high aganist elf files.
+I currently can detect elf files but detection rate is not too high aganist elf files.